phased.CosineAntennaElement object models

 to a specified power in both the azimuth and elevation directions.

 The cosine response, or cosine pattern, is given by:

 el is the elevation angle.

 The exponents m and n are real numbers greater than or equal to 1.

 The response is defined for azimuth and elevation angles between –90 and 90 degrees, inclusive.
 There is no response at the back of a cosine antenna.
 The cosine response pattern achieves a maximum value of 1 at 0 degrees azimuth and elevation.
 Raising the response pattern to powers greater than one concentrates the response in azimuth or elevation.

-This example shows how to visualize the effect of concentrating the cosine antenna response by increasing the exponent of the cosine factor.
-The example computes and plots the cosine response with powers equal to 1 and 2 for a single angle between –90 and 90 degrees.
+This example shows the effect of concentrating the cosine antenna response by increasing the exponent of the cosine factor.
+The example computes and plots the cosine response for exponents equal to 1 and 2 for a single angle between -90 and 90 degrees.
 The angle can represent azimuth or elevation.

-This example shows how to construct an antenna with a cosine squared response in both azimuth and elevation.
-The operating frequency range of the antenna is from 1 to 10 GHz.
+This example shows how to construct an antenna with a cosine-squared response in both azimuth and elevation.
+The operating frequency range of the antenna is 1 to 10 GHz.
 Plot the 3-D antenna response at 5 GHz.